erdos-project/erdos/doc/source/streams.rst

 Streams
 =======

-Streams are used to send messages in ERDOS applications.
+Streams are used to send data in ERDOS applications.

-Operators send and read messages from streams to communicate with other operators and ingest/extract data from the system.

 ERDOS streams are similar to ROS topics, but have a few additional desirable properties.
 Streams facilitate one-to-many communication, so only 1 operator sends messages on a stream.
 ERDOS broadcasts messages sent on a stream to all connected operators.
 In addition, streams are typed when using the Rust API.

+Streams expose 2 classes of interfaces that access the underlying stream:

+#.
+Read-interfaces expose methods to receive and process data.
+They allow
+   pulling data by calling ``read()`` and ``try_read()``.
+   Often, they also support a push data model accessed by registering callbacks (e.g. ``add_callback`` and ``add_watermark_callback``).
+   Structures that implement read interfaces include:

+  * :py:class:`~erdos.ReadStream`: used by operators to read data and register callbacks.

+  * :py:class:`~erdos.ExtractStream`: used by the driver to read data.

-Use the following interfaces to send and receive data from streams:
+#.
+Write-interfaces expose the send method to send data on a stream.
-Read Stream, Write Stream, Ingest Stream, and Extract Stream.
+   Structures that implement write interfaces include:

+  * :py:class:`~erdos.WriteStream`: used by operators to send data.

+  * :py:class:`~erdos.IngestStream`: used by the driver to send data.

+Some applications may want to introduce loops in their dataflow graphs which is possible using the :py:class:`~erdos.LoopStream`.

 Sending Messages
 ----------------